- JAMstack is lighting fast

 The lack of web application servers and database servers are developers' advantages in winning clients.
 Think about it: every business owner's wish is to earn money.
 JAMstack helps companies by saving the time, effort, and money needed in the development process.
 Moreover, it not only saves money, but it can earn it.
 With no limit in creating unique experiences for customers, JAMstack enables better conversion rates and, ultimately, more significant profits.

 The marketing buzz follows JAMstack in step, but for a reason

 Did you know that people call JAMstack ‘Just Another Marketing Stack’?
 This joke made me laugh.
 In many opinions, JAMstack is a fancy way of describing ‘the way all used to build websites.
 Its goal is not to manipulate developers with empty marketing jargon but to make the name more appropriate to the solution.
 All about branding.
 The branding is good, yes.
 And we agree that the JAMstack approach has existed for more than ten years now.
 But that doesn’t mean there’s no substance to this tool versus some older ones.
 The rise of static site generators, serverless, and services like GitHub and Netlify mean that building and managing sites built like this is way easier than it was a decade ago.
 We used to see static sites like most blogs and documentation where the UI was primarily fixed, and the extent of interaction was perhaps embedded comments and a contact form.
-Jamstack sites, on the other hand, have things like user authentication, dynamic content, eCommerce, user-generated content, and it’s filled with all sorts of dynamic content and capabilities.
+Jamstack sites, on the other hand, have things like user authentication, dynamic content, eCommerce, and user-generated content, and it’s filled with all sorts of dynamic content and capabilities.